shiyegao/CudaResnet18/README.md

 cd CudaResnet18
 ```

-## Prepare weights
+## Prepare weights(Unnecessary)
-This step is already finished in the folder 'weights'.
-We use 'CudaResnet18/utils/check_npy.py' to change a onnx file into npy files as for model weights.
+This step is already finished in the folder ```weights```.
+We use ```utils/check_npy.py``` to change a onnx file into npy files as for model weights.

-If you want to use another onnx file as inputs, you should change the corresponding ```dic``` and ```root``` in 'utils/check_npy.py' and run
+If you want to use another onnx file as inputs, you should change the corresponding 'dic' and 'root' in ```utils/check_npy.py``` and run
 ```
 python ./utils/check_npy.py  # YOU DO NOT NEED TO RUN THIS CODE!
 ```

 ## Build
 After installation and preparation, we need to build the codes.
-If you are already under folder 'CudaResnet18', just run
+If you are already under the repository folder, just run
 ```
 mkdir build
 cd build